helloanh/AWS-Certification-CourseWork/Certified-Solutions-Architect/README.md

     + IPv4 or IPv6, similar to phonebook analogy
     + Top level domain (TLD) are .com, .edu, .gov for example
     + TLD is controlled by IANA, the Internet Assigned Numbers Authority, in the root zone database
     + domain registars are authority that can assign domain names so that there is no duplicates
+    + start of authority record (SOA) stores info about the name of server that supplies the data for the zone, which are:
+            + the admin of the zone
+            + current version of the file
+            + time to live (TTL) in seconds on resource records
+    +  name record (NS)
+    +  authority (A) address
+    +  canonical name (CName) - used to resolve one domain to another, maps one domain to another
+    +  **alias record** - this is unique to AWS Route53, which map resources like ELB, naked domain names to point to S# bucket or etc.
+            + CNAME cannot be used for naked domain names, example: http://acloud.guru

+#### Exam Tips
+    + Elastic Load Balancers do not have predefined IPv4 addresses, you resolve to them using DNS name